Ethel Warwick: Early years

 Ethel Maude Warwick was a daughter of Frank and Maude Warwick, and was born in Hardingstone, Northampton, on 13 October 1882.
 Her education began in Margate and Hampstead, but by the early 1890s she was studying to become an artist at the London Polytechnic.

 Ethel became an artists model to help pay for her tuition at the London Polytechnic, which led to her meeting Herbert Draper; Draper used her as a model for several of his paintings, including The Lament for Icarus.
 Through him she became a favoured model for several artists, including John William Godward and Linley Sambourne, for whom she posed nude in a series of photographic studies.
 She was also sketched by James McNeill Whistler.

 Acting career

 Despite training to become an artist, Warwick instead began to take part in acting lessons at Henry Neville’s acting school during the late 1890s, and in July 1900 she made her debut by starring in The Corsican Brothers as Emilie de L'Esparre at the Grande Theatre, in Fulham.

 Though still an artists model, Warwick continued to pose for many studies, photographs and portraits.
 During this time, she was most notably posing for Herbert Draper.
-However, on 24 March 1906, Warwick married Edmund Waller, and therefore discontinued her modelling.
+However, on 24 March 1906, Warwick married stage actor and theatrical manager Edmund Waller, and therefore discontinued her modelling.

 Edmund and Ethel had stage grandeur at the time of their marriage, and embarked on a worldwide tour together—in 1910 did they arrive at London.
 Whilst living at London they took management over the Queen's Theatre.